 Starting an affiliate website is a great way to make money online.

-It’s especially great because it feels excellent to make money while creating a resource that people actually get some value from.
+What make it especially great is that it feels awesome to make money while creating a resource that people actually get some value from.

 If you haven’t explored it yet, creating affiliate marketing websites is a legitimate business model that can make you thousands of dollars per month in affiliate commissions.

-In this post, you’re going to be taken through all of the steps required to:
+In this post, we’ll take you through the basic steps required to:

 - Pick a topic to create your website around